patojoke/get5/Host-public-server.md

 In this example the machine you are running the server on has IP address 192.168.1.200.

 To get a complete and very good walkthrough on how to do this on your router head over to [portforward.com](http://portforward.com/).
 Select your router in [top left menu](http://portforward.com/english/routers/port_forwarding/routerindex.htm) (you may need to close down a commercial window) and then select the game "Counter-Strike - Global Offensive" and you will find detailed instructions for your router.
-Here's an example for the Asus RT-AC66U router: [example](http://portforward.com/english/routers/port_forwarding/Asus/RT-AC66U/Counter-Strike_-_Global_Offensive.htm) so you know what you're looking for.
+Here's an example for the [Asus RT-AC66U](http://portforward.com/english/routers/port_forwarding/Asus/RT-AC66U/Counter-Strike_-_Global_Offensive.htm) router so you know what you're looking for.

 Good luck!